slamora/brackets-wiki/Extension-Dependencies.md

 With its short release cycles, having Brackets extensions specify their min/max versions will result in users being penalized for keeping their Brackets up to date – many of their extensions will likely stop working when new updates come out.
 This is especially true given that Brackets has no beta test period at this time.

+> (pf) It doesn't seem like the design FF _stabilized_ on is that bad, though: authors specify a min and the max is optional.
+Unless a max is specified the extension is assumed to work with all future versions.
+That sounds pretty similar to the below -- the main difference being that in FF only the extension author can add a max constraint, whereas below it might happen automatically due to various flagging.

 ### Semantic Versioning ###

 [Semantic Versioning](http://semver.org/) is a convention for version numbers that provides real meaning behind them. semver is a standard among npm users.